Cercanías Bilbao: Southern rail branch (C-1 and C-2)

 The former Bilbao-La Naja terminal station gave way to Bilbao-Abando, where C1 and C2 services arrive and depart now.
 Formerly this station was used only by C3 and long-distance services, to cope with the increase of traffic two new covered platforms were added to the station, increasing the number of platforms from six to eight.
 The remains of Bilbao-La Naja station can still be seen beside the Arenal Bridge.

 The Ametzola area was a rail yard, that was dismantled to create new parks and residential areas.

 Santurtzi station (C-1)

 The new Santurtzi station was built close to the old one by Bilbao Ria 2000 and inaugurated on July 10, 2003.
 The space that the old station occupied is used now as a parking lot, but will be renewed to extend the nearby park.

 Miribilla station (C-3)

 This station was opened on December 16, 2008 and links the newly developed neighbourhoods with central Bilbao.
 This is Spain's deepest underground station, the access to the platforms is provided by high capacity elevators.

+La Calzada station (C-4)

+This station opened in 2009 and it extended the C4 line one more station, while still staying in the town of Balmaseda.
+This gave railway access to the newly urbanized area as well as to sports centre users.